lassekongo83/adw-gtk3/README.md

 Adw-gtk3 and libadwaita can be customized with GTK named colors.
 See [adw-colors](https://github.com/lassekongo83/adw-colors) for more info.

+Note: GTK3 doesn't support the accent color feature introduced in GNOME 47.
+Only libadwaita does.

 <div align="center">

 ## For more consistency